xrick94x/clipboard-recruiting-tht-sdet/README.md

 ## Getting Started

+## Framework Architecture

+Framework is built on page factory design pattern, where action keywords are wrapped in their implementation

+It consists of page classes which have their own WebElements defined along with their respective methods.

+Also, framework has separate keywordHelpers and waitHelpers which can be accessed and used for handling wait related scenarios.

+It has base page, and tool specific keywords which are implemented by Selenium, other tools can implement the same however configuration needs to be added in Driver factory for them.

 For easiest way to getting started, extract this project and open it from IntelliJ.
 > Then Do a dry run on test in : test -> java -> TestSandbox class and see if your setup is correct.